 Zero Trust is driven by data.
 For a Zero Trust approach to be successful, you’ll need an effective way to monitor the activity of your environment that removes the alert fatigue and heavy lifting from your IT security team.

-Software such as Azure Sentinel is ideal for this purpose.
+Software such as Microsoft Sentinel is ideal for this purpose.
 Constantly evaluating access requests and weighing them against factors such as location, time, device, frequency, etc. Giving you near real-time feedback of any suspicious activity, whilst facilitating verified requests to proceed with next to no interruption to the end-user.